fr3ts0n/AndrOBD/README.md

 You are invited to contribute a translation into your favourite language.
 <br>(Special thanks to [Michal Čihař](https://github.com/nijel) for hosting translations on [weblate.org](http://weblate.org/).)

+### Graphic design
+Also very special Thanks to @anaufalm for the beautiful graphic design artwork and logos.

 ### Hall of donators
 Thank you to all AndrOBD supporters.